Former V8 Ute Series winner Chris Pither reunites with Dale Wood at Erebus Motorsport for the 2017 PIRTEK Enduro Cup.

-Pither campaigned the Dunlop Series last year and caught the eye of the Kiwi team, which subbed him into the FG X for the Phillip Island and Sydney rounds.
+Pither campaigned the Dunlop Series in 2015 and caught the eye of the Kiwi team, which subbed him into the FG X for the Phillip Island and Sydney rounds.

 The Sydney-based Kiwi first cut his teeth in Formula First and Formula Ford in his native New Zealand, before competing in HQ Holdens and the Toyota Racing Series.
 He came to the attention of Aussie racing fans in the V8 Ute Series before moving into the Dunlop Series in a Kanga Loaders Falcon, finishing 11th in the series on debut in 2006.